Clearance Distance Violations Make Riverside Park Hazardous

 • A shorter clearance means a smaller safety buffer for persons on or along the trail, providing less space for emergency and discretionary stops, and a smaller recovery area if pedestrians, cyclists, or others are run off the trail.

-The short, one-third-mile distance across Riverside Park has a multitude of below-standard clearances from the edge of the Trail to stationary obstructions, old and new (trees, signs, utility poles, trash cans, curbs, a giant pair of entry pillars, a Cycle! stand, and more).
-As a result, Riverside Park’s path has become even more dangerous and disrupting than I feared and discussed in detail in 2017, when its conversion (after generations as a leisure path for low-key park uses) to a transportation-oriented Shared Use Path was first proposed.
+The one-third-mile distance across Riverside Park has about two dozen trail clearances that are below the 3-foot standard clearance from the edge of the Trail to both pre-existing and new stationary obstructions (trees, signs, utility poles, trash cans, curbs, a giant pair of entry pillars, a Cycle! stand, and more).
+As a result, Riverside Park’s path has become even more dangerous and disrupting than I feared and discussed in detail in 2017, when its conversion to a transportation-oriented Shared Use Path was first proposed, after generations as a leisure-recreational path for low-key park uses.
 It is hazardous for users of all ages and skill levels, whether cycling, walking, skateboarding, rollerblading, dog-walking, stopping to chat, viewing sunsets, or using wheelchairs, buggies or strollers.
+Indeed, for the reasons detailed in the posting linked above, both cycling and walking advocates have for very good reasons discouraged converting pedestrain paths to shared-use paths.

 The images below show and describe clearance violations along the Riverside Park shared use path.
 Click on them for a larger image.